Diegovano/pathfinder/known_problems.md

 It is identified that the first run after a full system reset is always wrong.

 This error is bypassable by initating a pathfinding for a size 1 matrix from a node to itself before running actual pathfinding on the full matrix, acting as a manual reset.
-This action is expected to only take 1 clock cycle and hence shoud not have a performance overhead.
+This action is expected to only take 1 clock cycle and hence shoud not have a noticable performance overhead.